 Death in the the First World War caused untold psychological casualties.
 These were both soldiers and civilians, who either saw death personally, or suffered a profound loss of a loved one.
 The huge numbers of casualties, over a four year war, was both shocking and unprecedented, in the twentieth century.
 Almost every family had lost someone they knew, and probably none in he language of the time, died 'nobly'.
 More often than not , most soldiers were slaughtered in large numbers, and died in the most horrific ways.
 Few were killed in hand to hand fighting.
 Most were obliterated by a distant shell or cut to pieces, by close up machine gun fire.
-They drowned in mud or disappeared and had no known grave.
+They drowned in mud or disappeared, and had no known grave.
 Death in this new industrial warfare, was often annonomous, indiscriminate, random and unpredictable.
-Such pointless deaths could not be easily understood, or explained or dealt with, by those who grieved.
+Such pointless deaths could not be easily understood, or explained, or even dealt with, by those who grieved.
 Civilian soldiers, who had volunteered for war, were not trained to deal with this trauma psychologically.
 For many, the haunting memories of terrible battles and lost friends, would emotionally scar them for life.

 With so many men blown to pieces and missing abroad, most families were denied the opportunity to visit a local grave.
 (Britain did not repatriate their war dead and this was strictly enforced from Spring 1915).
 There was no welfare state, or modern counselling, to advise people how to deal with their grief.
 Many families had to live with bereavement, depression, and sorrow, and make do, the best they could, on their own, with limited support.
 The way people processed their emotions would vary across, class, region, gender and religion.

 The Upper Classes suffered disproportionately worse, with some 25% of Officers killed and wounded, as opposed to 8% of working class casualties during the war.
 The decimation of the Pal Battalions, particularly affected Northern towns and cities.
 Scotland suffered the highest proportion of war casualties.
 Middle class women were more likely to write about their bereavement and express their feelings in correspondence and commemorations.
 They left a number of books, letters, church plaques and other memorials, as a poignant reminder on how war devasted family life.
 A good example of this, is Vera Brittain's memoir, Testament of Youth, which spoke for a generation, about the losses of war.

 In France, where much of the war raged, approximately 11% of the entire population, were killed or wounded during the war.
 Almost 1.4 million Frenchmen died in the service of their country and another 4.2 million men were wounded – a casualty rate of 74% of all those mobilized in the French Empire.
 They left behind 600,000 widows, 986,000 orphans, and 1.1 million war invalids.
 Ten percent of the male population of France had been wiped out, a figure that rises to 20% for the 'under 50' age group.
 Of the 470,000 males born in France in 1890, and who were 28 years old when the war ended, half were killed or seriously wounded.